MakotoE/ces257-notes/README.md

     - Even after fixing this, her second application was rejected because the FAFSA documentation listed her sex as male
     - What documentation serves to prove that someone is of a particular gender or sex?
 - The necessity of a sex marker on college applications is questioned
+    - Even for coed colleges, the sex marker is required on the application
     - What definition of sex or gender are they using?
     - What is the relationship between the sex identity information and educational goals of colleges?
 - A person who was admitted to a women's college as a woman could transition their sex identity to male